 Information Security Policy

-For nearly all business processes carried out by the entities comprising PONS, information is the essential guiding principle for executing them with guarantees of efficiency and quality, thereby achieving the strategic objectives formally set forth by Management.
+For practically all the business processes of the entities that make up PONS, information is the essential common thread for their execution with guarantees of efficiency and quality, thereby achieving the fulfilment of the strategic objectives formally established by the Management.

-The main aspects of information security that must be guaranteed when executing any business process are the following:
+The main dimensions of information security that must be guaranteed in the execution of any business process are:

 - Confidentiality: Ensuring that information can only be accessed by authorised individuals, entities or processes.